Server data from the Official MCP Registry

 AVITO_MCP_HTTP_AUTH | oauth | oauth | bearer | none |

-AVITO_MCP_OAUTH_OWNER_PASSWORD | — | Required in oauth mode.
+AVITO_MCP_OAUTH_OWNER_PASSWORD | — | Required in oauth mode; at least 32 bytes.
 Gates /authorize — the only secret that mints a token. |

 AVITO_MCP_OAUTH_TOKEN_TTL_SEC | 3600 | Issued bearer-token lifetime |

-AVITO_MCP_HTTP_AUTH_TOKEN | — | bearer mode: shared secret(s), comma-separated |
+AVITO_MCP_HTTP_AUTH_TOKEN | — | bearer mode: shared secret(s), comma-separated; each at least 32 bytes |

 AVITO_MCP_HTTP_ALLOW_NO_AUTH | 0 | Allow auth=none on a non-loopback host (discouraged) |

 AVITO_MCP_HTTP_ALLOWED_HOSTS | derived | CSV — DNS-rebinding protection (accepted Host values).
-When unset, derived from the public URL + bind address — protection is on by default (off only for a wildcard bind with no public URL) |
+Derived from public URL + bind address; an under-specified wildcard bind fails startup |

-AVITO_MCP_HTTP_ALLOWED_ORIGINS | derived | CSV — DNS-rebinding protection (accepted Origin values).
-Same derivation as above |
+AVITO_MCP_HTTP_ALLOWED_ORIGINS | derived | CSV — accepted Origin values.
+Same fail-closed derivation as above |

 AVITO_MCP_HTTP_MAX_SESSIONS | 100 | Max concurrent Streamable HTTP sessions — initialize beyond it → 503 |